-Our shareholders party to the Shareholders' Agreement and any Locked-up Transferees, which we collectively refer to as the Locked-up Shareholders, will be prohibited from selling any shares owned directly or indirectly by them immediately prior to our IPO, or the Subject Shares, for a period of up to 30 months after the date of the Prospectus, or the Lock-up Period, other than as described below and subject to a number of exceptions set out in the Shareholders' Agreement.
+Our shareholders party to the Shareholders' Agreement and any Locked-up Transferees, which we collectively refer to as the Locked-up Shareholders, will be prohibited from selling any shares owned directly or indirectly by them immediately prior to our IPO, or the Subject Shares, for a period of up to 30 months after October 13, 2021, or the Lock-up Period, other than as described below and subject to a number of exceptions set out in the Shareholders' Agreement.

-The Subject Shares will become sellable in the following tranches:
+The Subject Shares that remain locked-up will become sellable in the following tranches:

-- (a) during the period from the date that is the day following six months following the date of the Prospectus and ending on the date that is twelve (12) months following the date of the Prospectus, the Additional MTN Non-Voting Shares will be Unblocked and may be sold by MTN in a registered offering, and each Locked-up Shareholder's pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block A Shares will be Unblocked and may be sold by such Locked-up Shareholder in a registered offering; - (b) during the period commencing on the date that is the day following twelve (12) months following the date of the Prospectus and ending on the date that is eighteen (18) months following the date of the Prospectus, an additional 20% of the Post Greenshoe Shares, or the Block B Shares, will be Unblocked, and each Lockedup Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block B Shares in a registered offering.
-18 months after the date of the Prospectus, the Block A Shares and the Block B Shares may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law; - (c) during the period commencing on the date that is the day following eighteen (18) months following the date of the Prospectus and ending on the date that is twenty four (24) months following the date of the Prospectus, an additional 20% of the Post Greenshoe Shares, or the Block C Shares, will be Unblocked, and each Locked-up Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block C Shares in a registered offering.
-24 months after the date of the Prospectus, the Block C Shares (as well as the Block A Shares and the Block B Shares) may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law; - (d) during the period commencing on the date that is the day following twenty four (24) months following the date of the Prospectus and ending on the date that is thirty (30) months following the date of the Prospectus, an additional 20% of the Post Greenshoe Shares, or the Block D Shares, will be Unblocked, and each Locked-up Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block D Shares (as well as the Block A Shares, the Block B Shares and the Block C Shares) without restriction under the Shareholders' Agreement subject to compliance with securities law; and - (e) any time after the expiry of the Lock-up Period, any remaining Subject Shares may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law.
+- (a) during the period commencing on October 14, 2022 and ending on April 13, 2023, an additional 20% of the Post Greenshoe Shares, or the Block B Shares, were Unblocked, and each Locked-up Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block B Shares in a registered offering.
+As of April 14, 2023, the Block A Shares and the Block B Shares may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law; - (b) during the period commencing on April 14, 2023 and ending on October 13, 2023, an additional 20% of the Post Greenshoe Shares, or the Block C Shares, will be Unblocked, and each Locked-up Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block C Shares in a registered offering.
+As of October 13, 2023, the Block C Shares (as well as the Block A Shares and the Block B Shares) may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law: - (c) during the period commencing on October 14, 2023 and April 13, 2024, an additional 20% of the Post Greenshoe Shares, or the Block D Shares, will be Unblocked, and each Locked-up Shareholder may sell its pro rata share (as calculated in accordance with the Shareholders' Agreement) of the Block D Shares (as well as the Block A Shares, the Block B Shares and the Block C Shares) without restriction under the Shareholders' Agreement subject to compliance with securities law; and - (d) any time after the expiry of the Lock-up Period, any remaining Subject Shares may be sold without restriction under the Shareholders' Agreement subject to compliance with securities law.